Suffragette City

-"Suffragette City" received critical acclaim from music critics, with many praising the guitar work, the band's performance, the false ending, the famous lyric and the song's power.
+"Suffragette City" received acclaim from music critics, with many praising the guitar work, the band's performance, the false ending, the lyrics and the song's power.
 It has subsequently been called one of Bowie's greatest songs by multiple publications, including NME.
 Bowie performed the song frequently during his concert tours and it has appeared on multiple compilation albums.
 It has been remastered several times, including 2012 for the 40th anniversary of the album; this version was included as part of the 2015 box set Five Years (1969–1973).

 Composition and recording

 "Suffragette City" was recorded on 4 February 1972 at Trident Studios, London, towards the end of the Ziggy Stardust sessions.
 Also recorded during this session were "Rock 'n' Roll Suicide" and "Starman".
 It was co-produced by Bowie and Ken Scott and recorded with Bowie's backing band the Spiders from Mars, consisting of Mick Ronson, Trevor Bolder and Mick Woodmansey.
 Before recording it himself, Bowie offered "Suffragette City" to Mott the Hoople, an English band he greatly admired, provided they forgo their plan to break up.
 The group refused but recorded Bowie's "All the Young Dudes" instead.

 The track is a glam rock, proto-punk, and hard rock song.
 The piano riff was heavily influenced by the music of Little Richard.
 The song features one of Bowie's earliest uses of the ARP synthesiser, which would later become the backbone of his Berlin Trilogy.
 The instrument was used to mimic a saxophone, which underscores the guitar throughout the track.
 Bowie composed the riff, while Scott used the ARP located at Trident to find the right sound and Ronson played the notes.
 The backing vocals move from the left channel in the first verse to the right in the second.

 According to biographer Peter Doggett, while other rock songs such as the Rolling Stones' "Brown Sugar" and the Kinks' "All Day and All of the Night" use a standard three-chord structure that is spaced "two and three semitones apart" (such as E-G-A or A-G-C), "Suffragette City" uses tighter, two-semitone gaps (F-G-A), which "leaves the ear to expect a softer A minor as the root of the song, only for a decisive A major chord to appear instead".
 Doggett believes that this decision gives the track its "unrelenting power".
 The track's acoustic guitar instrumentation was played by Bowie, but is mostly buried in the mix under Ronson's electric guitar.
 After a false ending, Bowie cries "wham bam, thank you, ma'am!" before the band gets back into the groove, finishing with Bowie shrieking "Suffragette!"